nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | ------------ | ----------------- |
 | Send to Peer | Receive from Peer |

-In museekd 0.1.13, these messages are sent and received in Museek/BaseConnection.cc and defined in Museek/InitMessages.hh.
-Since museekd 0.2, they are defined in museekd/handshakemessages.h.

-In Nicotine, these messages are matched to their message number in slskproto.py in the SlskProtoThread function, defined in slskmessages.py and callbacks for the messages are set in pynicotine.py.
+In Nicotine+, these messages are matched to their message number in slskproto.py in the SlskProtoThread function, defined in slskmessages.py and callbacks for the messages are set in pynicotine.py.

 #### Message Format